WomenAndTech/static-site/README.md

 The Style Guide is a reference for adding content to the site.
 It contains page module examples, style patterns, code snippets and page templates.
 View the guide here:
 <http://womenandtech.github.io/style_guide>

-Common design patterns and content modules are added using the example HTML markup and CSS classes for consistency and efficiency.

 <br>